Sleepaway Camp: Sequels

 In the late 1980s, Hiltzik sold the rights to the successive Sleepaway Camp films, after which Michael A. Simpson directed two sequels, Sleepaway Camp II: Unhappy Campers (1988) and Sleepaway Camp III: Teenage Wasteland (1989).
 In them, Angela (now played by Bruce Springsteen's younger sister, Pamela Springsteen) resurfaces at a nearby summer camp, but this time masquerading as a counselor after a sex reassignment surgery.
 Much like at the previous camp, she gleefully tortures and kills anyone who misbehaves or annoys her.
 These films had more of a satirical comic tone than the original.

 Another sequel, Sleepaway Camp IV: The Survivor, directed by Jim Markovic, was partially filmed in the early 1990s but left incomplete.
 In 2002, the unfinished footage was released and made available as an exclusive fourth disc in Anchor Bay/Starz Entertainment's Sleepaway Camp DVD boxed set.
 In 2012, the film was completed using archival footage from the first three films and released on DVD and Amazon Video on Demand.

 A fifth film, Return to Sleepaway Camp, was completed in 2003 and initially struggled to have its visual effects completed.
 It was directed by Robert Hiltzik, the director of the original 1983 film.
 According to Fangoria, the digital effects were redone from 2006 to 2008.
 The film was released in 2008.

 The purportedly final film in the Sleepaway Camp series, titled Sleepaway Camp Reunion, was also announced to be in the works.
 Distribution had been arranged via Magnolia Pictures.
 Creator Robert Hiltzik, who recovered the rights to the franchise, has stated that he would make the film if his budget was met.
 However, Hiltzik and Return To Sleepaway Camp producer Jeff Hayes later announced themselves as having started work on a reboot that would retain the key characters and elements of the original film with additional storyline elements and a dose of modernizing.
 As of Summer 2014, Hiltzik was reportedly tweaking the script.
 In addition, Michael Simpson, the director of Sleepaway Camp II: Unhappy Campers and Sleepaway Camp III: Teenage Wasteland, wrote a script for an additional film called Sleepaway Camp: Berserk.

-Karen Fields reprised her role from Sleepaway Camp in the 2014 short film Judy, although it wasn't technically a sequel.
+Karen Fields reprised her role of Judy from Sleepaway Camp in the 2014 short film Judy, although it wasn't technically a sequel.
 The Jeff Hayes-directed film was included in the collector's edition Blu-ray release of the original Sleepaway Camp.

-According to horror-movie fansite Bloody Disgusting, a reboot of Sleepaway Camp is in the works, starring Felissa Rose.
+By December 2020, another Sleepaway Camp installment was announced to be in development, starring Felissa Rose.

-Documentaries

-A documentary film on the series, titled Angela: The Official Sleepaway Camp Documentary, is currently in pre-production, with Felissa Rose as executive producer.
+In September 2025, it was announced that Kenan Thompson's production company Artists for Artists (AFA) has acquired the rights to remake Sleepaway Camp with original writer/director Robert Hiltzik.